 #6 Find Other Things to Do, Especially to Unwind

-Instead of thinking of a social media cleanse as taking time away from social media, focus on the fact that you gain more free time.
+Instead of thinking of a social media cleanse as taking time away from social media, focus on the fact that you gain more free time by having less screen time.
 Spend that free time doing something you love, like a hobby.
 You could also:

 - Dedicate more time to self-care